 Use this time in the meeting to ask your team members for feedback and consider sending out a feedback request in advance of the meeting to discuss while you’re together.

 The backlog is what the team will work on during the sprint so during your sprint planning meeting, it’s a good idea to identify, with the Product Owner, all of the items in the backlog – features, bugs, optimizations, etc. – that should be considered for the sprint and that meet the team’s definition of ready.

 To make your sprint planning session more productive, the Product Owner should show up to this meeting with:

 – A list of backlog items organized and with descriptions set

 – An outline of acceptance criteria

-Without this work done, the meeting will be a lot less efficient.
+With this work done, the meeting will be more efficient.

 Most teams, when doing a sprint session, establish their velocity and determine how they’ll measure it.
 This will be completely unique to your team but a great way to figure out your goal is to look back at past sprint sessions and use that as a measuring stick.

 If you’re a brand new team that hasn’t worked together before, measure the number of backlog items that are accepted and completed sprint over sprint.